 And through Culture Mile Learning, the City Corporation is funding projects improving young Londoners’ access to culture in the Square Mile.
 The schemes support young people to take part in music, drama, arts and digitally immersive experiences in cultural settings and develop their fusion skills in the process.

-In January the City Corporation announced a new £100k summer holiday programme tackling learning loss and hunger amongst 450 young people from low-income families in Islington.
+In 2018 the City Corporation announced a £100k summer holiday programme pilot tackling learning loss and hunger amongst 450 young people from low-income families in Islington.
 The programme helps young people to take part in a wide range of activities including cooking classes, sports, work skills and cultural activities.

 Apprenticeships and employability

 When the Apprenticeship Levy was introduced in April 2017, the City Corporation made a commitment to establish 100 apprenticeships in 2017/18 to support young Londoners into the work force.
 The City Corporation exceeded its target by establishing 104 apprentices in 2017/18 and continues to recruit apprentices.

 In addition, the City Corporation supports a range of employability programmes for young people in schools in neighbouring boroughs linking them to City businesses.